AgileVentures/av-static-website/source/blog_articles/2016-09-29-ducking-and-diving.html.markdown

     .order('karmas.total DESC')
 ```

 to cope with the fact that we were now ordering the main user view based on a field in another table.
-That done all the specs were passing, and we ran the cukes to see if any of the features were broken.
+That done, all the specs were passing, and we ran the cukes to see if any of the features were broken.
 Before we did that I had half a mind to start deleting the view specs that were failing, and even the controller specs.
 I've lost any motivation to write view and controller specs that effectively unit test parts of the view and controller in isolation.
 It feels like the features and integration tests will check those, and that "unit" tests of controllers and views encourage logic to appear in those areas when all logic should be being pushed into models, services, gems and remote services where possible.
 That's what we've done with some success in our work on ProjectScope.

-However the fixes for the specs had been relatively simple, and the fear of deleting something that might have use in the future (dangerous paranoia?) kept me from hacking and slashing.
+However, the fixes for the specs had been relatively simple, and the fear of deleting something that might have use in the future (dangerous paranoia?) kept me from hacking and slashing.
 The idea of more extensive unit tests of controllers and views is that they can find you problems faster than the slow running acceptance tests.
 Ironically our acceptance tests don't take much longer to run than our specs, and for all this to work you need to trust that your specs are testing the right things.
-In fact we did get a failure in the cukes, which was related to the way we were setting up our default user objects - there was no Karma object associated with them by default so calling `user.karma.total` was failing with no method `total` on nil object.
+In fact we did get a failure in the cukes, which was related to the way we were setting up our default user objects - there was no Karma object associated with them by default, so calling `user.karma.total` was failing with no method `total` on nil object.
 Our Demeter violation was biting us.

-Now we could have been less confident and fixed this with `user.karma.try(:total)` or even the new ampersand dot syntax `user.karma&.total`, but given that we were already uncomfortable with the Demeter violation we went another, perhaps more confident route.
+Now we could have been less confident and fixed this with `user.karma.try(:total)` or even the new ampersand dot syntax `user.karma&.total`, but given that we were already uncomfortable with the Demeter violation, we went another, perhaps more confident, route.
 We TDD'd a new method on the User object:

 ```rb
 describe '#karma_total' do